Gheorghe Asachi Technical University of Iași

-The Gheorghe Asachi Technical University (Universitatea Tehnică „Gheorghe Asachi” din Iași; acronym: TUIASI) is a public university located in Iași, Iași County, Western Moldavia, Romania.
+The Gheorghe Asachi Technical University of Iași (Universitatea Tehnică „Gheorghe Asachi” din Iași; acronym: TUIASI) is a public university located in Iași, Iași County, Western Moldavia, Romania.
 Classified by the Ministry of Education as an advanced research and education university, it has the oldest tradition in Romania in engineering education.
 Gheorghe Asachi Technical University is a member of the Romanian Alliance of Technical Universities (ARUT).